Lawrence Cunliffe

-Lawrence Cunliffe (born 25 March 1929) is a retired British Labour Party politician.
-He was the Member of Parliament (MP) for Leigh from 1979 to 2001.
+Lawrence Francis Cunliffe (born 25 March 1929) is a former British Labour Party politician.
+He was a Member of Parliament (MP) for Leigh from 1979 to 2001.

 Early life

 Cunliffe was born in Walkden, Lancashire, in 1929.
 He was a National Coal Board engineer, and became involved in the National Union of Mineworkers.

 Parliamentary career

-He first stood for Parliament in Rochdale.
+Cunliffe first stood for Parliament in Rochdale.
 There, he lost the previously Labour-held seat to the Liberal candidate Cyril Smith at a by-election in 1972, and was again defeated by Smith at the subsequent general election in February 1974.

-Cunliffe served as the Member of Parliament for Leigh from 1979 until he retired from the House of Commons at the 2001 general election.
+He served as a Member of Parliament for Leigh from 1979 until he retired from the House of Commons at the 2001 general election.